Livescribe

 April 17, 2017 — May 26, 2023

 My current smart pen is Livescribe, a ball-point pen that remembers what I write if I use special paper.
-Livescribe is a company which uses Anoto dot patterns.
-There were a few other pens which use this technology; I believe Livescribe is the last one standing.
+Livescribe is a company that uses Anoto dot patterns.
+There were a few other pens that use this technology; I believe Livescribe is the last one standing.

 NB: The company is still in operation.
-Sometimes it is hard to tell, because they seem to be bad at communicating this idea; the US site is currently operational (although seemed to have no stock for a while there) but international sites, last time I checked, were ghost towns and had no information about what was going on, and would refuse to shop products to you.
+Sometimes it is hard to tell because they seem to be bad at communicating this idea; the US site is currently operational (although it seemed to have no stock for a while) but international sites, last time I checked, were ghost towns and had no information about what was going on, and would refuse to ship products to you.

-The major weakness is, the smartphone app is obnoxiously bad: awful, clunky and crashes regularly, and infrequently updated.
+The major weakness is the smartphone app is obnoxiously bad: awful, clunky, crashes regularly, and is infrequently updated.
 A real mean sting is that it plays mandatory advertisements for other Livescribe products before it lets me use the one I just now paid a lot of money for.
-The former problems I could attribute to incompetence, but playing mandatory advertising in a way that degrade the usefulness of the product is malice, and substantially increases the likelihood that I will switch brands to a competitor.
-The app no longer plays mandatory advertising for other Livescribe products before it lets me use the one I just now paid a lot of money for.
+The former problems I could attribute to incompetence, but playing mandatory advertising in a way that degrades the usefulness of the product is malice, and substantially increases the likelihood that I will switch brands to a competitor.
+The app no longer plays mandatory advertising for other Livescribe products before it lets me use the one I just paid a lot of money for.

-It transfers data to special app (ios/android) via bluetooth then via a cloud service such as dropbox, google drive, Evernote or OneNote to other devices.
+It transfers data to a special app (iOS/Android) via Bluetooth, then via a cloud service such as Dropbox, Google Drive, Evernote, or OneNote to other devices.
 Another annoyance: there are no end-to-end encrypted sync services on the list of cloud sync services, so everything I write using the pen can be assumed to be subpoena-vulnerable and spook-readable in some jurisdiction or other.

 And no, there is no option on that list that simply transfers files to your hard drive.
 It has to go via the hard drive of some unaccountable third party.
 As such, do not use it to write notes on anything if you do not want police and spooks reading it.